Auditing for Azure SQL Database and Azure Synapse Analytics

-- When you configure the auditing for your logical server in Azure or Azure SQL Database with log destination as the storage account, using storage access keys as authentication type, the target storage account must be enabled with access to storage account keys.
-If the storage account is configured to use Azure AD-only authentication and not configured for access key usage, auditing can't be configured using storage access keys authentication, and you can use managed identity.
+- When you configure auditing for a logical server in Azure or Azure SQL Database with the log destination as a storage account, the authentication mode must match the configuration for that storage account.
+If using storage access keys as the authentication type, the target storage account must be enabled with access to the storage account keys.
+If the storage account is configured to only use authentication with Microsoft Entra ID (formerly Azure Active Directory), auditing can be configured to use managed identities for authentication.

 - Premium storage with BlockBlobStorage is supported.
 Standard storage is supported.
 However, for audit to write to a storage account behind a VNet or firewall, you must have a general-purpose v2 storage account.
 If you have a general-purpose v1 or Blob Storage account, upgrade to a general-purpose v2 storage account.
 For specific instructions see, Write audit to a storage account behind VNet and firewall.
 For more information, see Types of storage accounts.